zichengliao/zuics101-fa17/lectures/lec03/notes.md

 strings
 indexing

+value of y >> this requires you to think a little about something absurd!

 *Promotion* is the phenomenon which occurs when (compatible) data types of different kinds are operated on together.
 For instance, a `float` plus an `int` is a `float`.